Working with children, young people & families: a psychoanalytic observational approach (M7)

 - work discussion

 - psychoanalytic theory

 - experiential group

-You will attend a multidisciplinary seminar to which you will bring detailed studies of your work for discussion.
-This helps you improve your understanding of the unconscious dynamics at play at institutional and interpersonal levels and the possible emotional meaning of communications.
+You will attend multidisciplinary seminars to which you will bring detailed studies of your work for discussion.
+This will help you improve your understanding of the unconscious dynamics at play at institutional and interpersonal levels.

 Child development research